The 3 main types of Gas Fire Pit Ignition Systems

-A match lit fire pit is, as the name suggests, just a case of turning on the gas and holding up a match or preferably a taper to the fire pit surface until the gas ignites.
-No special equipment required.
+A match-lit fire pit is, as the name suggests, just a case of turning on the gas and holding up a match or preferably a taper to the fire pit surface until the gas ignites.
+No special equipment is required.

-These are generally battery powered, the battery is neatly hidden in the Push Button Unit itself.
-When the button is depressed this sends a small electric current to an Ignition Probe that is mounted close to the fire pit burner.
-This is fundamentally the same as lighting a gas ring on a gas hob.
+These can be very basic with the battery neatly hidden in the Push Button itself which, when depressed, sends a small electric current to an ignition probe mounted close to the fire pit burner, creating a spark and igniting the burner.
+This is fundamentally the same as lighting a gas ring on a gas hob or BBQ.

 There is a common misconception about how a gas fire pit operates.
 Understandably, people think the gas should ignite as it emerges from the burner, just like a gas ring on the gas stove. but that is not the case.
 The gas should percolate up through the lava rock or fire glass and only ignite close to or as it escapes from your fire glass/lava rock.
 This would be about 2″ above the level of your gas burner.

-As a consequence people are often surprised when installing the Ignition Probe by how high it sits above the burner ring.
-The Ignitor needs to ignite the gas on top on the fire glass/lava rock not adjacent to the burner.
+As a consequence, people are often surprised when installing the ignition probe by how high it sits above the burner ring.
+The ignitor needs to ignite the gas on top of the fire glass/lava rock not adjacent to the burner.
 Therefore ensure that the tip of the probe where the spark occurs is not buried under any fire glass/lava rock.

-Apart from that, these systems are easy to install and maintain, especially if you are using a fire pit tray which comes with a prepared cut out to install the Ignition Probe into the tray.
+Apart from that, these systems are easy to install and maintain, especially if you are using a fire pit tray that comes with a prepared cut-out to install the ignition probe into the tray.

 The most popular is the